gromopo-tech/chat/README.md

 # Review based RAG LLM FastAPI App

+## Live Demo
+You can explore the live app at https://gromopo.com/signin Use these demo credentials:
+Email: demos+ragllm@gromopo.com
+Password: RAGLLMdemo123

+Reviews in the demo are used with permission from the owner of the Duck and Decanter.
+All personally identifying information has been removed from reviews.

+---

+## 🚀 Getting Started (Local Development)

 This project is a Retrieval-Augmented Generation (RAG) API using FastAPI, Qdrant (vector database), and Google Vertex AI for embeddings and LLM. \
 It supports both local development (with Docker Compose) and production (with Qdrant Cloud).

 **Note:** This project was developed and tested with Python 3.13.5.
 Other Python 3.13.x versions should work, but earlier versions may not be compatible.

----

-## 🚀 Getting Started (Local Development)

 ### 1. **Clone the Repository**
 ```sh